MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/radiomic_feature_generator.rst

    :width: 100%

 This tool can extract deep features using pre-trained CNNs: **ResNet50**, **VGG16**, and **DenseNet121**.
+Deep learning features are output as high-dimensional vectors with:

+- Model-specific feature dimensions (511-2047 features)
+- Feature names derived from the network architecture
+- Compatible format with traditional radiomic feature tables
+- Ready for machine learning and statistical analysis

 **Deep Learning Features:**
 - **2047 feats: ['resnet50']** – ResNet50 deep features